dynamis-gg/dynamis-gg.github.io/content/draft/new-ex.md

 Starting with Extreme trials, bosses will begin to output unavoidable damage at a rate that genuinely threatens the party.
 The damage is often high enough that healers will struggle to keep up.
 This is especially true if the healers have to spend time and mana resurrecting other players, or if players have taken vuln stacks from mistakes.
-Ranged DPS, in particular, are squishy and vulnerable to dying to unavoidable damage.
+Ranged DPS are particularly squishy and vulnerable to dying to unavoidable damage, especially magic damage for ranged physical and physical damage for casters.

-To ease burden on the healers and cover for mistakes, all players must contribute by eating appropriate [food] and mitigating icoming damage.
+To ease burden on the healers and help cover for mistakes, all players must contribute by eating appropriate [food] and mitigating icoming damage.
 All non-healer jobs have at least one action that mitigates damage to the party:

 *  Tanks have Reprisal, which inflicts a debuff on nearby enemies reducing their damage by 10%.